pingcap/tidb-operator/docs/api-references/docs.md

 <em>(Optional)</em>
 <p>List of environment variables to set in the container, like
 v1.Container.Env
-Note that the following env names cannot be used and may be overrided by TiDB Operator builtin envs
+Note that the following env names cannot be used and will be overridden by TiDB Operator builtin envs
 - NAMESPACE
 - TZ
 - SERVICE_NAME